ror-community/ror-site/content/blog/2024-12-17-year-in-review.md

 {{< figure src="/img/blog/use-case-funders/ror-inveniordm.png" alt="Documentation of the ROR-based funder model and award lookup in InvenioRDM, the open source system that runs Zenodo" caption="Documentation of the ROR-based funder model and award lookup in InvenioRDM, the open source system that runs Zenodo." >}}

-## ROR maintains global coverage of research organizations and scales curation capacity
+## ROR expands global coverage of research organizations and scales curation capacity

 We pride ourselves at ROR on providing a registry with truly global coverage that takes an international perspective on research organizations and information systems.
 In 2024, we undertook several initiatives aimed at improving regional coverage of organizations, while at the same time experiencing organic growth from Mexico, France, and Indonesia.
 We also called for community feedback on [a proposal to add additional external identifier mappings](https://bit.ly/ror-proposal-external-ids-draft) to ROR records, including regional identifiers such as the European PIC code, which many ROR users have said they would find useful.
 In 2025, we plan to complete our evaluation of potential new external identifiers and then add them to ROR records.